jaroslavcervenka/translationmanagement-api/README.md

 This is an example of ASP.NET core 7 backend application for translation management.
 It provides some useful concepts and solutions.
+You can find [client implementation](https://github.com/jaroslavcervenka/translationmanagement-api) in my repository as well.

 Patterns
+- Clean architecture
 - CQRS - commands and queries
 - Repository
 - Unit of work